HosnaJabbari/DinoKnot/README.md

             --method_num forces the program to only run a specfic method.
 The details of each method can be found in the paper.
 We do not advise users to change this argument as it is mainly for internal usage.

-            --hotspot_only does not run the actual HFold_interacting main program.
+            --hotspot_only does not run the actual DinoKnot main program.
 This tells the program to generate restricted structures and write to the provided file.
-Usually used for large sequences and need to split it up and run it independently with an outside script example file when calling ./HFold_interacting_multimodel --s1 "GCAACGAUGACAUACAUCGCUAGUCGACGC" --s2 "GCAACGAUGACAUACAUCGCUAGUCGACGCGCAACGAUGACAUACAUCGCUAGUCGACGC" --t1 RNA --t2 RNA --hotspot_only ./hotspot_file.txt --hotspot_num 7
+Usually used for large sequences and need to split it up and run it independently with an outside script example file when calling ./DinoKnot_multimodel --s1 "GCAACGAUGACAUACAUCGCUAGUCGACGC" --s2 "GCAACGAUGACAUACAUCGCUAGUCGACGCGCAACGAUGACAUACAUCGCUAGUCGACGC" --t1 RNA --t2 RNA --hotspot_only ./hotspot_file.txt --hotspot_num 7
             Seq1_hotspot_0: ____(((((_____)))))___________
             Seq1_hotspot_1: ____((((______________))))____
             Seq1_hotspot_2: ____((((_______))))___________